 One of the different types of wood that is widely used in interior decoration is MDF wood.
-Nowadays, most people use MDF to make cabinet, bed and closet decorations.
+Nowadays, most people use MDF sheets to make cabinet, bed and closet decorations.
 The efficiency range of MDF wood is very wide and it is used in offices, residential buildings and shops.
-In this article, we will talk about the advantages of MDF wood, its disadvantages and the range of effectiveness.
+In this article, we will talk about the advantages of MDF sheet, its disadvantages and the range of effectiveness.

 What is MDF Wood

 Have you ever wondered what MDF is and how it is made?
 Certainly, ordinary people are just thinking about buying MDF wood to design their homes.
 But if you increase your knowledge of this wood and you know the production process, you can even recognize that your interior designers have utilized an original MDF in your house.
 MDF stands for Medium Density Fibreboard and it is produced from fine pieces of softwood and hardwood.
 As the woods used to make MDF are different, so their degree of hardness and color will also be different.

 As mentioned, MDF wood is a processed product from raw wood.
 For this purpose, softwood and hard pieces of wood must be arranged first.
 Then the pieces of wood are interconnected together and some resin and wax will be added to these units.